yitingchiang/PriComp/README.md

 Currently PriComp only supports secure two-party computations.
 When you run prototols built using PriComp, you have to run Alice before Bob.
 ## Generate documents
-You can generate PriComp API documents using doxygen:
+You can generate PriComp API documents using doxygen.
+After you clone Pricomp in your computer:
   1. Install doxygen: ```apt install doxygen```
-  2. Generate PriComp documents:```doxygen pricomp_doxygen.cfg```
+  2. Go to the root directory of PriComp and generate PriComp documents:```doxygen pricomp_doxygen.cfg```

 A directory docs will be created.
 Open docs/index.html to read PriComp API documents.